Siphoniulus: Description

 Siphoniulids are small and eyeless.
 The head is drawn out into a conical beak, and lacks Tömösváry organs.
 The body is relatively long and narrow, containing up to 51 segments and reaching up to 7.5 mm long, and 0.25 mm (0.01 in) wide.
 The body color ranges from pure white to tan, and has been described as resembling a nematode.
 The exoskeleton is smooth and has few setae, and ozopores (defensive glands) are lacking.
 The third segment is legless.
 Males possess a single pair of gonopods (modified copulatory legs) consisting of the anterior limbs on the seventh segment, and which are partially recessed into the body.
 The telson (rear-most segment) possesses small bristle-like structures called spinnerets.

 Distribution

-S. alba is only known from a single specimen collected in 1894 near Maninjau on the Indonesian island of Sumatra.
+Siphoniulus alba is only known from a single specimen collected in 1894 near Maninjau on the Indonesian island of Sumatra.
 S. neotropicus was discovered near the Mayan ruins of Tikal in Guatemala, and is also known from the Mexican states of Chiapas and Veracruz.
 The extinct species S. muelleri and S. preciosus are known from Late Cretaceous Burmese amber.